sp3crtre/Buggy_Web/README.md

 # Buggy_Web

-Do you find it cumbersome to manually install and manage those bug-ridden websites using Docker containers?
-If so, you're in luck because I'm here to assist you.
-I've developed this automation to simplify the process for you, making it a breeze to use these websites without any hassle or headache.
-Let's make your web development tasks smoother and more efficient
+Are you tired of the tedious task of manually setting up and managing websites with security vulnerabilities using Docker containers?
+If so, you're in luck because I'm here to help.
+I've created this automation tool to streamline the entire process, making it incredibly easy to deploy and manage these websites without any hassle or headaches.
+Let's enhance your security testing experience in the virtual lab and make your tasks smoother and more efficient

 <img src="/buggy.png" alt="banner" />